tomguillermou/node-boilerplate/README.md

-# NodeIn backend
+# Node boilerplate

-This is the backend of NodeIn
+This project aims to provide a boilerplate developed following the best of best pratices when it comes to NodeJS.